UP936979/Project/Plan.md

 ## P1.2 Basic web server set up.

-Use npm to get the local server running on port 8080 - must be able to consistently connect.
+Use node to get the local server running on port 8080 - must be able to consistently connect.

 ## P1.3 Simple HTML page for message board.